benchan911/tp/docs/UserGuide.md

       An empty list cannot be sorted

 #### 4.4.6.
 Find attendance
-Find a student's attendance under a certain event.
+Finds a student's attendance under a certain event.
 Using this feature, you will be able to quickly find the attendance of a specific student under an event.
 This feature will search through the attendance list to provide you with the possible matches.